VishShaji/Telecom-Churn-Prediction/README.md

 - **Real-Time Prediction Pipeline**: Deploy the model as an API for real-time customer churn predictions.
 - **Segmentation**: Explore customer segmentation techniques for more personalized retention strategies.

-## 🏅 Why This Project Stands Out for Recruiters

-- **Business Impact**: Directly translates machine learning into actionable business insights.
-- **Technical Complexity**: Utilizes advanced algorithms like XGBoost, along with SMOTE for class balancing and SHAP for explainability.
-- **Clean and Scalable Code**: Ready to be adapted for larger datasets and other business use cases.

 ## 🤝 Contributions

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or features you'd like to add.